ucc23/updt_UCC/README.md

 1. Run the `C_check_new_DB.py` script

-This script will find the name-based matches and display any issues with OCs that are present in the UCC and the new DB.
-It will also generate the file `new_OCs_info.csv` which contains information about what to process for each OC in the new DB, based on an algorithm.
+This script will find the name-based matches and display any issues between OCs that are present in the UCC and the new DB.

-The algorithm to decide whether to run `fastMP` to estimate members for a specific OC and produce its plot/notebook files (the `md` files will always be updated/generated), is as follows:

 ```
 Is the OC already present in the UCC?
     |         |
-    v         |--> No --> flag=True
+    v         |--> No --> do nothing
    Yes
     |
     v
 Is the difference between the old vs new centers values large?
     |         |
-    v         |--> No --> flag=False
+    v         |--> No --> do nothing
    Yes
     |
     v
-Request attention --> flag=False
+Request attention

-flag:
-True  --> add centers + fastMP + md entry + plot + notebook
-False --> only update md entry
 ```

-Go through the `new_OCs_info.csv` file and fix any possible issues flagged before running the `add_new_DB.py` script.
+Fix any possible issues that were flagged for attention **before** running the `D_add_new_DB.py` script.

 ### Summary

 - Scripts used: `C_check_new_DB.py`
 - Files edited: None
-- Files generated: `new_OCs_info.csv`
+- Files generated: None